 And even if your CPA gets positively gleeful during tax season, chances are, as a business owner you’re not quite as enthused about paying taxes – especially if it’s been a profitable year.

-Any missed deduction opportunities means shrunken margins.
+Any missed deduction opportunities mean shrunken margins.
 Your challenge – or your CPA’s challenge – is to keep abreast of the types of taxes your business owes, how much, to where, applicable deductions, and current changes in tax law.
-Execution of this diligence means to maintain control of your business, your profits, and your tax bill.
+Execution of this diligence means maintaining control of your business, your profits, and your tax bill.

 This is why your business needs solar power: producing your own clean energy gives you control over your energy use and costs, and the investment lowers your taxable income, giving you control over your taxes as well.

 Taking Control Over Your Taxes and Your Energy Bill

 You might know that you can deduct the cost of a capital investment over a certain period of time – five, seven, or more years – known as depreciable life.
 But in 2008, under the Modified Accelerated Cost-Recovery System (MACRS), Congress qualified certain equipment for accelerated depreciation in the same tax year as the purchase.

 Newly purchased solar-energy systems – if installed before January 1, 2014 – qualify for 50-percent bonus depreciation, meaning that as a taxpayer, you can immediately claim the deduction of your solar property’s cost against your taxable income (the remaining amount is depreciated under the normal MACRS schedule).